AI-Hypercomputer/ml-goodput-measurement/README.md

 ### Monitor Cumulative Goodput Metrics

-#### Start asynchronous "query and upload" of Goodput
+#### Start Asynchronous "Query and Upload" of Goodput

-Call the `start_goodput_uploader` API to spin off a thread which continuously queries and uploads cumulative Goodput metrics to Tensorboard & Google Cloud Monitoring.
+Call the `start_goodput_uploader` API to launch a background process which continuously queries and uploads cumulative Goodput metrics to Tensorboard & Google Cloud Monitoring.

 > **_NOTE:_** This will upload computed metrics to Google Cloud Monitoring by default.